-offers a degree of precision not achievable by hand painting, as shown
+offers a degree of precision not achievable by hand painting, as shown by

-pattern suitable for a tile inset and a totally exclusive running border.
+a tile inset and a totally exclusive running border.

 Jazz Modern and Stripes were inspired by the optimistic, flamboyant vivacity

 of the Fifties and Sixties.
-Once again, they benefit from the faultless
+Once again, they benefit from the faultless duplication

-duplication and hard edged precision achievable with the silk screen process.
+and hard edged precision achievable with the silk screen process.

 "Bull's head" and "number 2" are good examples of commercial applications for screenprinted tiles.
 The former, taken from an old compliment slip, took pride of place above the counter in a butcher's shop.
-The latter was for the stairwell in a multi story car park with different colours for each floor.
+The latter was for the stairwell in a multi story car park with different colours

 As well as regularly working on large scale murals such as swimming pools and motorway services, Delia was once involved in the production of an underground panel for the Elephant and Castle station.
 The detail shown here depicts a screenprinted reproduction of a sepia photograph.